scarborough-courtney/ohimanual/tutorials/use_tbx_regional_assessment.md

 ## Notes about R

 The Toolbox is written in R, and relies heavily on a few R packages created to faciliate data handling and manipulation.
 The primary R package used is called `dplyr` by Hadley Wickham.
 The `dplyr` package allows for 'chaining' between functions, which is represented with a `%>%`.
-See [github.com/hadley/dplyr#dplyr](https://github.com/hadley/dplyr#dplyr) for documentation.
+See: https://github.com/hadley/dplyr#dplyr for documentation.